Tourniquet (band): Return to thrash metal (2000–2010)

-Line-up changes (2010–present)
+Lineup changes and death of Ted Kirkpatrick (2010–2022)

 On February 22, 2010, Blabbermouth.net reported that Tourniquet would record a new album in spring with noted producer Neil Kernon.
 The band stated, "We plan to release it as soon as it's finished in fall of this year."
 Kirkpatrick also announced plans to release solo albums of stoner metal and drumming over classical music.
 On November 10, Tourniquet announced a partnership with Kickstarter.com to fund the album's recording with fan packages and experiences for anyone who contributes toward the new album budget.
 On May 21, 2012, a contest concluded where a fan guessed the new album name from a series of clues.
-The band announced, via their Facebook page, that the album would be titled Antiseptic Bloodbath, which dropped on July 19th, 2012.
+The band announced, via their Facebook page, that the album would be titled Antiseptic Bloodbath, which was released on July 19, 2012.
 The band re-released Tourniquet Live in California on DVD that same year.

 In 2014, Kirkpatrick used Kickstarter to fund and release an album as The Tourniquet Ark called Onward to Freedom.
 Kirkpatrick was the only Tourniquet member to play on all of the songs, although other members of Tourniquet were involved, along with a number of guest musicians.

 On December 28, 2015, longtime vocalist, Luke Easter, left the band.
 In 2017, the band announced they were playing at Exodo Festival, with the lineup of Kirkpatrick on drums, Aaron Guerra and Jamey Henn on guitars, vocalist Jason Robison, and former Holy Soldier member Andy Robbins on bass guitar.

 In late 2017, Tourniquet began recording its tenth studio album.
 A week into 2018, the band announced that the album would come out shortly.
 On March 17, 2018, the band announced that Deen Castronovo (Fear Factory, Ozzy Osbourne) was performing vocals for the title track of the album.
 A month later, Tourniquet announced the lineup of the title track, rounding it out with Chris Poland returning on lead guitars.
 The album, Gazing at Medusa, was released in 2018.
 Tourniquet's third compilation album, The Epic Tracks, was released in 2019.
 In July 2020, the band announced their 11th studio album, The Slow Cosmic Voyage to Wisdom, which would feature doom metal renditions of many old songs, as well as a few new songs.

-On August 19th, 2022, Kirkpatrick died at age 62 of idiopathic pulmonary fibrosis.
-Later, on September 28th, 2022, Aaron Guerra confirmed via his Facebook page that there were no plans to continue Tourniquet after the passing of Kirkpatrick, effectively ending the band.
+On August 19, 2022, Kirkpatrick died at age 62 of idiopathic pulmonary fibrosis.
+Later, on September 28, 2022, Aaron Guerra confirmed via his Facebook page that there were no plans to continue Tourniquet after the passing of Kirkpatrick, effectively ending the band.
+A two-minute demo sample of The 408 Zodiac Cipher, a song meant for the upcoming album, that Kirkpatrick had released on Youtube a month before his death became the last release of the band.